 The Dep-ed Order no. 16 s.
-February 17, 2012, stated that the starting of the school year 2012-2013, the Ilocano or mother tongue-based multilingual education was implemented in all public schools especially in Grade I, II, III as part of K-12 curriculum.
+February 17, 2012, stated that at the starting of the school year 2012-2013, the Ilocano or mother tongue-based multilingual education was implemented in all public schools especially in Grade I, II, III as part of K-12 curriculum.
 Therefore, literacy and as medium of instruction inside the classroom.
 President Aquino also includes the nationalization of the medium of instruction in his Agenda.
-According to him we should learn English to connect ourselves to the whole world and to our country but teachers are using their own dialect to interpret very well the lesson.
+According to him we should learn English to connect ourselves to the whole world and to our country, but teachers are using their own dialect to interpret very well the lesson.
 It should need time relevance, manifestation will be developed and strengthen the schools to adequate learning by using Ilocano worksheets in instruction (Deped Learning Portal, 2024)

 Therefore, the researcher is prompted to assess the academic performance of grade 3 learners in Mathematics using Ilocano worksheets.
 An Ilocano worksheet is an educational resource designed to help learners practice and improve their skills in the Ilocano language

 (Fauzi et. al, 2019).
 These worksheets can cover a variety of topics, including reading, writing, vocabulary, and grammar.
-They are often used in educational settings, particularly in regions where Ilocano is spoken, to support the development of language proficiency among pupils.
+They are often used in educational settings, particularly in regions where Ilocano is spoken, to support the development of language proficiency among students.

 Through the would-be results of this study, it is expected to be able to assist teachers in designing their own teaching materials properly and correctly and test the effectiveness of their learning.
 In addition, students can improve their problem-solving skills specifically on number problems which the researcher would like to ascertain in this study.